In keeping with our motto, "We make lives better," UT Health San Antonio is promoting its status as a tobacco-free campus as part of the UT System.

 This means that all tobacco products—including but not limited to cigarettes, cigars, pipes, water pipes (hookah), smokeless tobacco, e-cigarettes (vaping pens)—are strictly prohibited inside and outside of buildings and anywhere on campus grounds.

-See the full tobacco-free policy, launched in June 2000, which is in the Handbook of Operating Procedures.
+See the full tobacco-free policy, launched in 2000 and revised in 2017 in the UT Health SA Handbook of Operating Procedures.

 While UT Health San Antonio does not require faculty, staff, and students who are tobacco users to quit, the university does have many resources available for individuals who would like to quit.